bjia56/portable-python/README.md

 ## Licensing

 The build scripts and code in this repository are available under the Apache-2.0 License.
 Note that compilation of Python involves linking against other libraries, some of which may include different licensing terms.
+Copies of the licenses from known dependencies are included under the `licenses` directory of each Python distribution.